Yusei Kikuchi

-Yusei Kikuchi (菊池 雄星, Kikuchi Yūsei) is a Japanese professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
-He previously played for the Seattle Mariners in MLB and for the Saitama Seibu Lions of Nippon Professional Baseball (NPB).
+Yusei Kikuchi (菊池 雄星, Kikuchi Yūsei) is a Japanese professional baseball pitcher for the Los Angeles Angels of Major League Baseball (MLB).
+He has previously played in MLB for the Seattle Mariners, Toronto Blue Jays, and Houston Astros, and in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.
+Kikuchi has been named an All-Star in 2021 and 2025.